pkirkham/pkirkham.github.io/_posts/analysis/2022-02-16-gas-recycling-material-bal.md

 Re-arranging gives: FU_WGIP = FOIPG / FU_RVPVT.
 FOIPG can be obtained from the simulator and FU_RVPVT is the known R<sub>v</sub> for the gas at a specific reservoir pressure.
 This means that it is possible to determine the wet gas-in-place precisely and from this all other wet and dry gas volumes are derived.

+<div class="notice-info">Since this post was originally written, it has been discovered that the approach described does not work as expected.
+In particular the wet gas in place determined by this method appears to be lower than the actual wet gas in place, leading to a decrease in dry gas in place that does not match the dry gas produced.
+Therefore a slightly different approach has been implemented based on the wet gas produced rate FU_WGPR = FOPRS / FU_RVPVT.
+Combination of the rate and the TIMESTEP allows the cumulative wet gas produced total (FU_WGPT) to be tracked, and from this all other parameters can be determined.</div>

 ### Correlating PVTG Below Dew Point

 For the FU_RVPVT variable to be properly defined, it is necessary to derive a relationship between the reservoir pressure and the vaporised oil-gas ratio.
 Above dew point pressure this is a constant value.
 Below dew point pressure this will vary and the simulator will look up the value using a pre-computed lookup table which is usually input using the PVTG keyword.
 Unfortunately there is no way to access a lookup value from this table within a user defined quantity, and an alternative approach is required to obtain the R<sub>v</sub> for wet gas at a known pressure.